-5 years: all nutrition courses, Anatomy and Physiology I&II, and Biochemistry.
-However, if a student took Anatomy and Physiology I&II, Biochemistry, or NUTR 111/112 greater than 5 years but less than 10 years prior to beginning the DPD program, the student may choose to take a competency examination to place out of those courses.

-10 years: All other courses

-• Credits for previous courses for the DPD and BS programs are evaluated based on topics and depth matching the required courses in the enrolled program.
+- 5 years: all nutrition courses, Anatomy and Physiology I&II, and Biochemistry.
+However, if a student took Anatomy and Physiology I&II, Biochemistry, or Introduction to Nutrition Science greater than 5 years but less than 10 years before beginning the DPD program, the student may choose to take a competency examination to place out of those courses. - 10 years: all other courses - Credits for previous courses for the DPD and BS programs are evaluated based on topics and depth matching the required courses in the enrolled program.

-If a current student requests to substitute a required (DPD or other program requirement) course from another college or university, the student must submit a course description to their adviser and if needed, a syllabus prior to taking the course.
+If a current student requests to substitute a required (DPD or other program requirement) course from another college or university, the student must submit a course description to their adviser and if needed, a syllabus before taking the course.

-- If it is not clear from the course description that the course is equivalent to the Simmons University course, the student must submit a syllabus. - For science pre-requisites and if there continues to be questions of equivalency, faculty in the biology, chemistry or math departments who teach these courses are asked to review the syllabus to provide the nutrition department with a determination. - For nutrition courses, the faculty who teaches that specific course at Simmons will review the course for equivalency and the student must provide a strong justification for not taking the course at Simmons.
+- If it is not clear from the course description that the course is equivalent to the Simmons University course, the student must submit a syllabus. - For science prerequisites and if there continue to be questions of equivalency, faculty in the biology, chemistry, or math departments who teach these courses are asked to review the syllabus to provide the nutrition department with a determination. - For nutrition courses, the faculty who teaches that specific course at Simmons will review the course for equivalency and the student must provide a strong justification for not taking the course at Simmons.